aboutcode-org/aboutcode-toolkit/USAGE.rst

     --show-all

-        This option ask the tool to show all kind of errors found.
+        This option tells the tool to show all errors found.
         The default behavior will only show 'CRITICAL', 'ERROR', and 'WARNING'

     $ about check --show-all /home/project/about_files/